fastai/fast_template/index.md

 ## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
+And you can include links, like this [link to my GitHub]([https://www.fast.ai](https://github.com/InfinitiZEr0)).
 Posts will appear after this file.